zeppaman/api-farm-skeleton/README.md

 # Api Farm Skeleton

-This is the skeleton project for api farm
+This is the skeleton project for api farm.
+[Go to the main project page for more info](https://github.com/zeppaman/api-farm)

 # Setup